chrisswhitneyy/INF632-WearableComputing/README.md

 # INF632 - Wearable Computing
-The following is repo has the Octave and Arduino code developed for an informatics course in wearable computing.
+The following repo has the Octave and Arduino code developed for an informatics course in wearable computing.

 ## Hw 2
 Some basic statistic functions.